marisarpo/horizons-week02/day2/2_horello/README.md

 - You'll be working in the `skeleton/` directory.
 HTML goes in the `index.html` file and CSS goes in `css/style.css`.
 We've provided a basic HTML and CSS skeleton, and you'll be filling in all of the details.
-Where possible, we've indicated where you need to make changes or add code with comment tags.
+For many of the places you need to add code, you'll find comments indicating this, but _not all of these locations are marked._
 - We'll be adding interactive elements such as buttons and form fields, but we're not going to wire up those elements (i.e., make them interactive) until tomorrow, so for now, most of these elements won't